emer/axon/README.md

 #### Special layer type variables

-* `Burst`  = 5IB bursting activation value, computed by thresholding regular CaSpkP value in Super superficial layers.
+* `Burst`  = 5IB bursting activation value, computed by thresholding regular CaP value in Super superficial layers.
 * `BurstPrv` = previous Burst bursting activation from prior time step -- used for context-based learning.
 * `CtxtGe` = context (temporally delayed) excitatory conductance, driven by deep bursting at end of the plus phase, for CT layers.
 * `CtxtGeRaw` = raw update of context (temporally delayed) excitatory conductance, driven by deep bursting at end of the plus phase, for CT layers.